jettro/semi-website/_documentation/weaviate/current/query-data/filters.md

 ```
 {% include molecule-gql-demo.html %}

-## Geo Coordinates filter
+## GeoCoordinates filter

 Supported by the `Get{}` function.

-If you've set the [geo location](../add-data/define_schema.html#property-types) property type, you can search in an area based on kilometers.
+If you've set the [geoCoordinates](../add-data/define_schema.html#property-types) property type, you can search in an area based on kilometers.

 For example, this curious returns all in a radius of 2KM around a specific geo-location: